Important Information About This Complaints Policy and Procedure

 - A variety of methods will be used to achieve this, among them a Complaints Policy & Procedure.

 - A complaint is an expression of dissatisfaction, either written or spoken.
-A complaint can be made by an individual or by a group.
+A complaint can be made by an individual or by a group, if necessary, via an authorised representative.
 You may wish to complain if you are not satisfied with:

 - the way you have been treated by members of staff, volunteers or other workers and groups providing services on behalf of FDAMH’s Counselling Service